William McGregor (football): Personal life

 Born in Braco in Perthshire, Scotland, McGregor first became interested in football after watching a match between locals and visiting artisans at Ardoch.
-He served an apprenticeship as a draper in Perth, and in 1870, following the example of his brother Peter, moved to Birmingham, and opened his own drapery business in Aston, an area then just outside the city.
+He served an apprenticeship as a draper in Perth, and in 1870, following the example of his brother Peter, moved to Birmingham, and opened his own drapery business on the corner of Brearley Street and Summer Lane on the outskirts of the Jewellery Quarter.
 Upon his arrival in the English Midlands he became involved with a local football club, Calthorpe F.C., which had been formed by a fellow Scot, Campbell Orr.
 McGregor was enthusiastic enough about the game to arrange for his shop to close early on Saturdays to allow him to watch matches, and he later sold football kits at the shop, which became a popular meeting place for football enthusiasts.

 McGregor was married to Jessie, and the couple had a daughter and a son, also named Jessie and William.
+When his wife died in 1908, they were living at 130 Birchfield Road, Handsworth.
 A teetotaller, McGregor was a supporter of the temperance movement, and was active in the local branch of the Liberal Party until his membership lapsed in 1882 due to the increasing amount of time he devoted to football.
 He was involved in the early attempts to establish a baseball league in the United Kingdom, and served as the honorary treasurer of the Baseball Association of Great Britain and Ireland.

 Despite his commitment to sport, he continued his drapery business throughout his life.
 McGregor was a committed Christian who was widely respected for his honesty and integrity.
 He worshipped for forty years at the Congregational church in Wheeler Street, Aston.
 His pastor, the Revd.
 W.G.
 Percival said that the best thing about him "was not so much the genial, kindly, honest sportsman, but the Christian behind it all".
 He described him as "a man of absolutely unblemished personal character".